 There are more than 30 species of Mosquitoes in Alaska, but none are known to carry diseases associated with more tropical species.
 There is no need to worry about diseases like West Nile Virus, Dengue Fever, Malaria or Zika.

 Are Alaskan mosquitoes big?

 Most Alaska Mosquitoes are a pretty typical size, but that hasn’t stopped it from becoming known as the Alaska State Bird!.
-There are some, larger species like the Snow Mosquito, which may be why the legend of the size of Alaska Mosquitoes has "grown".
+There are some, larger mosquito species like the Snow Mosquito, which may be why the legend of the size of Alaska Mosquitoes has “grown” so much.
 Snow mosquitoes can be as large as a honey bee, which is big for a bug…but still small for a bird!

 What months are mosquitoes most active in Alaska?

-Mosquitoes hatch in the Spring, which is late May and into June in Alaska.
-The mosquitoes population should peak in late June and early July.
+Mosquitoes season begins when they hatch in the Spring, which is late May and into June in Alaska.
+The Alaska mosquitoes population should peak in late June and early July.
 In a bad mosquito year, they may stick around a little longer.
-Many places in Alaska do not have problems with mosquitoes, including areas with a constant breeze like Alaska's coastal towns.
+Many places in Alaska do not have problems with mosquitoes, including areas with a constant breeze like Alaska’s coastal towns.
 Some amazing coastal destinations in Southcentral Alaska and Southeast Alaska include:

 DEET for Alaskan Mosquitoes

-One of the best ways to deal with these pesky creatures is to use a mosquito repellent with DEET.
+One of the best defenses for these pesky creatures is to use a mosquito repellent with DEET.
 DEET is the clear winner for effective chemical mosquito repellents but it is not very environmentally friendly and has been labeled as a possible Carcinogen .
 However It is the one I usually go to.
-At least 30%, but I say the stronger the better...did i mention I don't like to get bitten by mosquitoes!
+At least 30%, but I say the stronger the better…did i mention I don’t like to get bitten by mosquitoes!
 As with any chemical, DEET has lots of people who refuse to use it so do your own research.

 Picaridin mosquito repellent is another chemical product that has been used with good results by friends of mine in Alaska.
 It does not have the same neurotoxicity issues as DEET and overall is considered a good alternative.
 I have never used it but I have heard that it works quite well and I look forward to giving it a shot this summer.